Artshelfdocs

 UI sessions

-The browser records exact-target triage intents, the agent polls with artshelf ui poll <session-id> --json, runs existing approval-gated commands only after exact human approval, replies with artshelf ui reply, and closes with artshelf ui end.
+The browser records exact-target triage intents, the agent polls with artshelf ui poll <session-id> --json, uses artshelf ui execute for approved bundles or runs existing approval-gated commands only after exact human approval, replies with artshelf ui reply, and closes with artshelf ui end.
 The browser captures triage intents and approval bundles only and never mutates ledgers, files, trash, or plans directly. artshelf ui bundle <session-id> [<bundle-id>] --json is the agent's read surface over persisted approval bundles: with a bundle id it loads one immutable snapshot plus its resolved deliberate selection so the agent can revalidate live state before execution; with no bundle id it lists the session's approved bundles.
 It never executes a bundle.

 Treat the session token printed by artshelf ui and artshelf ui serve as a secret same-machine browser capability; ending the session revokes future browser writes and served dashboard/detail/bundle access while keeping the audit trail readable.